carj/pyPreservica/docs/index.rst

     :rtype: ContentObject
     :raises SystemExit: if the identifier is incorrect

+   .. py:method:: entity(entity_type, reference)

+    Returns an generic entity based on its reference identifier

+    :param entity_type entity_type: The type of entity
+    :param str reference: The unique identifier for the enity
+    :return: The entity
+    :rtype: Entity
+    :raises SystemExit: if the identifier is incorrect

    .. py:method:: save(entity)

     Updates the title and description of an entity